 The brokerage, associate and broker licence applications require the applicant to disclose information relevant to the Director’s determination of suitability for a licence.
 The applicant is required to provide information with respect to the existence of a criminal record, other registrations or licences, and any bankruptcy or consumer proposal.

-All applicants are required to include with their application a completed Criminal Record Check, conducted at a detachment of the RCMP or a municipal or provincial police force.
+All applicants are required to include with their application a completed Criminal Record Check, conducted at a detachment of the RCMP or a municipal or provincial police force, or from an FCNB-approved background check vendor.
 The applicant must also indicate on their application if he/she has have ever been convicted of an offence under any law of any province, territory, state or country, and if he/she is currently the subject of any charge.
 If so, applicants must provide all relevant details at the time of application.
 FCNB may also conduct an independent criminal record check.

 Other Registrations or Licences